ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Results and Discussion

 \paragraph{Ligand representation} We first tested the impact of ligand representation by creating two baselines.
 Model (S1) does not utilize any ligand information, whereas Model (R1) represents each ligand with a 100-dimensional random vector sampled from a uniform distribution over [0, 1).
 In both models, proteins are represented with SW vectors.
 Model (R1) outperformed Model (S1) on both data sets, with respect to both evaluation metrics, emphasizing the requirement for ligand information to build a successful predictive model.
 As each random vector is associated with a particular ligand, their success in prediction performance can be linked to ligand-specificity.
 We suggest that these random vectors encode the identity of the ligands and thus, improve model performance, even though the content of the representation vector is pure noise.

+We then assessed the performance of MACCS keys by comparing Model (R1) and Model (F1).
+Both models represent proteins with SW vectors, whereas Model (R1) uses random vectors for ligand representation and Model (F1) uses MACCS keys.
+Model (F1) outperformed Model (R1) on KIBA in terms of both MSE and CI, whereas on BDB, Model (R1) achieved better scores.
+We then evaluated the effectiveness of Morgan fingerprints by comparing Model (F1) and Model (F2) and observed that Morgan fingerprints are superior to MACCS keys for affinity prediction, since they yielded higher scores on both datasets.
+However, similar to MACCS keys, the performance of Morgan fingerprints is lower than random vectors on BDB, suggesting that fingerprint-based representations are not sufficiently distinctive for the ligands in BDB.

-In order to analyze the performance of distributed chemical word vectors based approach in ligand representation, we compared Model (1) and Model (R1).
-Both models represent proteins with SW with Model (1) representing ligands with SMILESVec and Model (R1) representing each ligand with a random vector.
-For both BDB and KIBA, SMILESVecs yielded better scores in both evaluation metrics, suggesting that SMILESVec is an effective ligand representation approach for the affinity prediction task and might prove useful in other cheminformatics tasks.
+In order to analyze the performance of distributed chemical word vectors based approach in ligand representation, we compared Model (1) and Model (F2).
+While both models represent proteins using SW, Model (1) represents ligands with SMILESVec and Model (F2) represents ligands with Morgan fingerprints.
+Morgan vectors yielded the best performance among all models on KIBA in terms of both metrics, whereas their performance is lower than random vectors on BDB.
+SMILESVecs, on the other hand, achieved high performance on both datasets, suggesting that they are more consistent representations for the binding affinity prediction task.

 We designed Models (2), (3), (5) and (6) to investigate the effect of different chemical-word tokenization techniques on prediction performance.
 Models (2) and (3) adopted ProtVec for protein representation, whereas Models (5) and (6) used the average of chemical-word vectors of proteins with high-affinity ligands.
 Comparing Model (2) with (3) and Model (5) with (6), we observed that 8-mer based representations achieved higher performance than their BPE counterparts, indicating that 8-mers might be more suitable language units for the affinity prediction task.
 Consequently, we decided to utilize 8-mers as chemical words in the remaining experiments.